JieSun-pku/detonationFoam/README.md

-#Note: The term "transport.JHs()" in energy equation (see about line 12 in file detonationNSFoam_mixtureAverage/rhoEEqn.H) will cause errors in 2D simulations for detonationNSFoam_mixtureAverage solver.
-The author is trying to fix the bug.
+#Note: For the original branch, the term "transport.JHs()" in energy equation (see about line 12 in file detonationNSFoam_mixtureAverage/rhoEEqn.H) will cause errors in 2D simulations for detonationNSFoam_mixtureAverage solver.
+The author has fixed this bug and shows the newest codes in the main branch.

 # detonationFoam: An open-source solver for simulation of gaseous detonation based on OpenFOAM